alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/grab-the-highest-changeset-number-in-a-workspace-during-a-build.md

 The ChangesetId is an unique number for all the source control system, so I have two distinct problem.

-1) while the build is running, developers do check-in, so when I retrieve the GetLatestChangesetId at a certain point during the buil, I do not get the real changesetId that Iâ€™m building, but an incorrect one.
+1) while the build is running, developers do check-in, so when I retrieve the GetLatestChangesetId at a certain point during the buil, I do not get the real changesetId that I'm building, but an incorrect one.
 The problem is that a user can lookup the assembly number, see a changesetid and then verify that the changesetId is not related to that project.

 2) If the build is customized to get a specific version during the CoreGet step of the End-To-End interation, I still use the latest changeset number and this is real wrong.